GoogleCloudPlatform/community/tutorials/migrate-oracle-postgres-using-datastream/index.md

 ## Notable behaviors and limitations

 This section describes notable behaviors and limitations of the migration process.
 It is important for you to understand these behaviors and limitations and plan ahead to avoid running into problems during the migration.
+Refer to the [product documentation](https://cloud.google.com/datastream/docs/sources#oracleknownlimitations) for the most up-to-date information.

 *   **Primary key and ROWID**: We recommend that you have a primary key on all tables.